 To ensure that each stage of inspection is performed in an orderly manner, during the fabrication of major structures, inspection stations shall be set up at specific points.
-Sub-assemblies of the work will then be checked by the Contractor, and all deficiencies shall be corrected, prior to the work being sent to the next stage of fabrication.
+Certain items of the work will then be checked, and deficiencies shall be corrected, prior to the work being sent to the next stage of fabrication.
+These check points are to be identified prior to commencement of fabrication.